keisen/tf-keras-vis/README.md

 - Support processing multipul images at a time as a batch
 - Support tf.keras.Model that has multipul inputs (and, of course, multipul outpus too)
-- Allow use optimizers that embeded in tf.keras
+- Allow to use optimizers that embeded in tf.keras

 And then we will add some algorisms such as below.